 Q: Can I still do my laundry?

-Q: Will OCHA notify the residents if another resident or staff member has the Virus?
+Q: Will OCHA notify residents if another resident or staff member tests positive for COVID-19?

 Q: How long is this going to last?

 A: OCHA is not a public health agency and is not able to predict when it will be safe to lift safety protocols.
 Visit the Center for Disease Control and Prevention (CDC) website at: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html or the OKC County Health website at: https://www.okc.gov/residents/prepare-okc/know-what-to-do/epidemics-and-pandemics to learn more about COVID-19.

 Q: How will I know if something changes at OCHA?

 A: OCHA will keep posting updated signage and flyers at the properties or direct notices and flyers to apartments.
 Additionally, we will keep our website up to date at: www.ochanet.org.

 Q: Where can I get at-home COVID-19 tests?

 A: Ordering COVID-19 tests through the free at-home test program was suspended on September 2, 2022.
 At-home tests are available for sale at retailers and pharmacies.
 Check with your local retailer for availability.
 Low or no-cost testing may also be available at select pharmacies and local health centers.
 Visit https://oklahoma.gov/covid19/testing-sites.html to schedule a test.

 COVID-19 24 Hour Access Control